pburkholder/decksets/2019-02-devopsdc/text.md

 ^ They identified that they need to measure culture, to identify High Mgmt Trust vs Low Mgmt Trust styles, and that they needed metrics that enable regression, using a "Likert-type scale"

 ^ until Nicole Forsgren starting working with Puppet on the State of DevOps Survey in 2013, and published their first report in 2014.
+She realized that you can't just go in and ask:

 ---